uc-cdis/sower-jobs/README.md

 > NOTE: These job configurations assume you have setup Service Accounts in k8s with fine-grained IAM roles in AWS to interact with an S3 bucket.
 See [Cloud Automation docs](https://github.com/uc-cdis/cloud-automation/blob/master/doc/iam-serviceaccount.md).

 > IMPORTANT NOTE: You must supply the correct "serviceAccountName" in the following examples.
-By default these are in the form "sower-jobs-${hostname//./-}-sa".
-Example: `sower-jobs-example-planx-pla-net-sa`.
+By default these are in the form "jobs-${hostname//./-}-sa".
+Example: `jobs-example-planx-pla-net-sa`.
 Cloud Automation enables the creation of the necessary infrastructure (buckets, SAs, roles) by running `gen3 kube-setup-sower-jobs`.

 ```json
 {